Welcome to LVAAS, Anonymous

-Members Please Note: The Pulpit Rock road rebuild is finished as of 5/30/2014 and it's BEAUTIFUL, smooth as glass.
-But, please use AWD (All Wheel Drive) or 4WD on the steep section if you have same.
-IF you do not have AWD/4WD and you get stuck (forward progress stops) on the steep section, DO NOT SPIN your wheels (it digs holes in the road), rather back down to the bottom of the straight away and simply get another run at the steep section.
+Members Please Note: The Pulpit Rock road rebuild is finished.
+To preserve the road, please use AWD (All Wheel Drive) or 4WD on the steep section.
+IF you do not have AWD/4WD use 2nd gear and if you get stuck (forward progress stops) on the steep section, DO NOT SPIN your wheels (it digs holes in the road), rather back down to the bottom of the straight away and simply get another run at the steep section.
 Site access with a FWD (front wheel drive) vehicle is not recommended unless you know how to drive on a very steep slope with loose stones.

 The Pulpit Rock area had quite a few sighting of BEARs during the Summer of 2012.
 Visitors to the site are strongly encouraged to use bear safe practices.
 Click on the following for BEAR SAFETY tips.
 Note, there were no sightings or reports of bears for all of 2013.

 Welcome to the Lehigh Valley Amateur Astronomical Society's dark sky observing site.
 Pulpit Rock is located 25 miles west of Allentown between Lenhartsville and Hamburg, PA.

 Officially known as Pulpit Rock Astronomical Park, or as it is commonly called, "The Rock," this 4.3-acre mountaintop site sits 1,600 feet above sea level on the Appalachian Trail.
 The installations and equipment at Pulpit Rock offer the serious amateur or the novice an opportunity to contribute meaningful scientific information to the astronomical community or to simply view the splendors of the heavens from our several acres of landscaped grounds.